Antonio De Mare

 Antonio De Mare (11 December 1909 – 3 September 1969) was an Argentine footballer.
 He played in three matches for the Argentina national football team in 1935.
 He was also part of Argentina's squad for the 1935 South American Championship.

+Career

+A left-half, De Mare played for Racing Club de Avellaneda from 1926 to 1938.
+In 1939, he moved to Italy and played for Juventus.

+As a football coach, De Mare led Chilean clubs Universidad Católica and Palestino.
+He also coached the Universidad Católica youth ranks.